 Here at Cleveleys we all know the Offshore Windfarms, and how the turbines silhouette against the fantastic sunsets.

-Do you know that part of their power supply comes to shore here at Cleveleys?
+But did you know that part of their power supply comes to shore here at Cleveleys?

 The windfarm that you see out at sea today has been developed in phases over a number of years.